Knee replacement surgeon London

 Computer assisted alignment

-The accurate alignment of joint replacement is vital to achieving excellent function post knee replacement surgery, since malpositioning of knee replacement components could lead to early failure and the necessity for revision surgery.
+The accurate alignment of a joint replacement is vital to achieving excellent function post-knee replacement surgery.
+Even slightly incorrect positioning of knee replacement components can lead to early failure of the knee, leading to revision surgery.

-Latterly computer imaging has been used to produce customised patient instrumentation.
-This makes use of MRI (magnetic resonance imaging) or CT (computed tomography) technology to obtain unique positioning guides for the knee replacement surgery, the so called ‘Patient Specific Instrumentation’ (PSI).
-The Zimmer Biomet versions of PSI is called ‘Signature’, and can be used with both the ‘Persona’ and ‘Vanguard’ knee replacement systems.
+Computer imaging has been used to produce customised patient instrumentation.
+This makes use of MRI (magnetic resonance imaging) or CT (computed tomography) technology to obtain unique positioning guides for knee replacement surgery, the so-called ‘Patient Specific Instrumentation’ (PSI).
+The Zimmer Biomet version of PSI is called ‘Signature’.
+It can be used with the ‘Persona’ and ‘Vanguard’ knee replacement systems.
 The MRI scan, which only takes about 20 minutes, will only include your hip, knee and ankle.
 The scan is done so that your knee joint and leg alignment can be studied in precise detail.
-The reason for this is to further aid the surgical procedure including the alignment process and the positioning of the implants.
-With computer assisted knee replacement surgery there is potentially less need for invasive procedures to the femoral and tibial medullary canal for insertion of guides, and potentially fewer instruments are needed.
+The reason for this is to further help the surgeon with the alignment process and the positioning of the implants.
+With computer-assisted knee replacement surgery, there is less need for invasive procedures to the femoral and tibial medullary canal for insertion of guides, and fewer instruments are needed.

-A number of scientific studies have found that computer assisted alignment is the more accurate method for aligning the implants.
-The MRI produces a three dimensional image which is unique to your anatomy, and allows the surgeon to plan preoperatively in a very effective way.
-Computers can manipulate MRI scans in a software programme to produce a virtual three dimensional image of your knee and leg alignment.
+Several scientific studies have found that computer-assisted alignment is the more accurate method for aligning implants.
+MRI scans produce a three-dimensional image unique to your anatomy, allowing the surgeon to plan your operation very effectively.
+Computers can manipulate MRI scans in a software programme to make a virtual three-dimensional image of your knee and leg alignment.

 SIGNATURE PERSONA & VANGUARD KNEE REPLACEMENT

-The early knee joint replacement implants were quite simply hinges, but these tended to fail because they didn’t take into account the rotation of the knee joint.
-The modern designs, however, are not hinged and are designed to replace only the damaged surfaces of the bones of the joint rather than the whole joint.
+Early knee joint replacement implants were hinges, but these tended to fail because they didn’t consider the knee joint’s rotation.
+Modern designs are not hinged and are designed to replace only the damaged surfaces of the joint’s bones rather than the whole joint.

-There are a number of commercial companies which make knee replacement implants and systems including DePuy, Stryker, Zimmer Biomet, Smith & Nephew and ConforMIS, and these are manufactured in different styles, options and materials.
+Several commercial companies make knee replacement implants and systems, including DePuy, Stryker, Zimmer Biomet, Smith & Nephew and ConforMIS, and these are manufactured in different styles, options, and materials.

-Mr. Rajaratnam can talk you through the various pros and cons of each design philosophy.
+Mr Rajaratnam can talk you through the pros and cons of each design.

-Mr. Rajaratnam generally favours the ‘Persona’ and ‘Vanguard’ knee system (from Zimmer Biomet) with the potential additional use of the 3D printed MRI assisted ‘Signature’ jigs (based on MRI modelling of the patient’s own anatomy), but in many instances, patients may chose to use the conventional alignment methods, which will still give them an excellent outcome.
+Mr Rajaratnam generally favours the ‘Persona’ and ‘Vanguard’ knee system (from Zimmer Biomet) with the potential additional use of the 3D printed MRI-assisted ‘Signature’ jigs (based on MRI modelling of your own anatomy).
+However, in many instances, patients may choose to use the conventional alignment methods, which will still give them an excellent outcome.

 As techniques and processes have developed, expert centres throughout the UK have seen improved results of modern knee replacement through the enhanced recovery programme.